Skip to content

 Symptoms: Typing indicators, read receipts, and tapbacks stop working.
 Messages still send via AppleScript fallback.

-Cause: The BlueBubbles Private API helper disconnected.
+Cause: The iMessage Private API helper disconnected.
 This requires SIP to be disabled on the host Mac.

-Fix: Open BlueBubbles settings, check the Private API section.
-Re-enable if needed.
-If SIP was re-enabled (e.g., after a macOS update), disable it again per the BlueBubbles Private API docs.
+Fix: Run imsg launch --json, then verify with imsg status --json.
+If SIP was re-enabled (e.g., after a macOS update), disable it again per the iMessage Private API docs.

 Not Receiving Messages